unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 categories: algorithm graph ShortestPath DijkstrasAlgorithm
 ---
 ## A Gentle introduction to Dijkstra’s algorithm

+AIM: To understand Dijkstra's algorithm really well and implement it in Java.

+Route: We will use plain english, a bit of pseudocode and python to introduce the algorithm and finally implement it using Java.

+If you are visiting related Graph topic after a while, you may read this quick [introduction to Graph concepts by Hacker Earth] [Quick-Overview-By-Hacker-Earth].

 Dijkstra’s algorithm, lets you answer “What’s the shortest path to X?” for `weighted graphs`.
 Remember, [BFS Algorithm][BSF-Algo] does the same thing for unweighted graphs.

 Dijkstra’s algorithm only works with directed acyclic graphs, called DAGs for short.
 In other words, If there are cycles in graphs, Dijkstra’s algorithm doesn’t work.